 If you notice your dog is becoming fearful, stressed, aggressive, or clingy as you go about your morning routine, your dog could have separation anxiety.
 Try switching up your routine so they no longer associate your activities with you leaving.

-You can also provide them with Cheef Botanicals’ CBD dog treats for stress and anxiety relief.
-CBD is a non-psychoactive phytocannabinoid that interacts with your dog’s endocannabinoid system (ECS).
+You can also provide them with Holistapet's CBD dog treats for anxiety.
+CBD is a non-psychoactive phytocannabinoid that interacts with your dog's endocannabinoid system (ECS).
 The ECS helps to balance mood, emotions, and much more.
 Made with all-natural ingredients, these treats are also infused with Chamomile and L-theanine, promoting alpha wave generation and stress reduction.

 If They're Scared of Everything Else